 It is situated in the oldest working harbour in the southern hemisphere, with the iconic Table Mountain as its backdrop and extensive views of the ocean, city bowl and mountain peaks.

-High Tea at the Mount Nelson is an institution.
-This historic hotel is an appropriately regal setting for an old world sumptuous afternoon tea.
+Afternoon Tea at The Mount Nelson is an institution.
+This historic hotel is an appropriately regal setting for an old-world sumptuous afternoon tea.

-Leisurely, luscious, and decidedly luxurious, High Tea at the “ Nellie” (otherwise known as the Belmond Mount Nelson Hotel) can be taken in the lounge, on the spacious terrace, or in the lovely hotel gardens around the fountain.
+Leisurely, luscious, and decidedly luxurious, Afternoon Tea at the “ Nellie” (otherwise known as The Belmond Mount Nelson Hotel) can be taken in the lounge, on the spacious terrace or in the lovely hotel gardens around the fountain.

 Zeitz MOCAA houses the largest collection of contemporary African art on the continent and is the only museum of its kind in Africa.